wger-project/helm-charts/charts/wger/README.md

 ## Prerequisites

-* Kubernetes 1.15+
+* Kubernetes 1.33+
 * Helm 3.0+
-* PV infrastructure on the cluster persistence is needed
+* PV infrastructure (with ReadWriteMany) on the cluster persistence is needed
 * Ingress infrastructure for exposing the installation